FAQ - Transfer

 Can I take my pre-requisites or general education classes at the Davie or Fort Lauderdale Campuses?

-All general education classes and pre-requisites (1000 and 2000 level classes) are only offered at the Boca Raton Campus, but some may be available online.
-The Broward campuses only offers upper-division classes (3000/4000 level).
+All general education classes and pre-requisites (1000 and 2000 level classes) are only offered at the Boca Raton campus, but some may be available online.

-What online programs do you have?
+What online programs do you offer?